fricova/odbc/README.md

-# Connecting MSSQL with Python and Rstudio
+# Connecting Python and R with Microsoft SQL Server

-In this folder, I include the script to connect Microsoft SQL Server to both Python and to R.
+In this folder, I include the scripts to connect both Python and R with Microsoft SQL Server using Open Database Connectivity (odbc).

+## Packages
+In Python, I utilize the pyodbc() package, whereas in R simply the odbc() package.